neondatabase/website/content/docs/postgresql/postgresql-backup.md

 | -V, --version           | Displays the version of pg_dumpall and exits.                                      |
 | -?, --help              | Displays help and usage information.                                               |

 ## PostgreSQL backup examples

 Let's take some examples of backing up PostgreSQL databases.

 ### 1) Backing up a single database using the pg_dump utility

 First, open the Command Prompt on Windows or Terminal on Unix-like systems.

 Second, execute the following `pg_dump` to back up the `dvdrental` database on the local server:

 ```
 pg_dump -U postgres -d dvdrental -F tar -f d:\backup\dvdrental.tar
 ```

 In this command:

 - `-U postgres`: specifies the user (`postgres`) that connects to the PostgreSQL database server.
 - `-d dvdrental`: specifies the database name that you want to back up.
 - `-F tar` : specifies `tar` as the output format of the archive file.
 - `-f d:\backup\dvdrental.tar`: This is the file path of the output backup file.
 Note that the `D:\backup` directory must exist.
 Also, it is a good practice to place a backup file in a server that is not the same as the one the PostgreSQL server is running.

 After you run the command, `pg_dump` will prompt you to enter a password for the `postgres` user:

 ```
 Password:
 ```

 After you enter a valid password, the `pg_dump` will create the backup file `dvdrental.tar` in the `d:\backup` directory.

 If you want to automate the backup regularly, you need to use [a password file](https://www.postgresqltutorial.com/postgresql-administration/postgresql-password-file-pgpass/) (`.pgpass` on Unix-like systems and `pgpass.conf` on Windows) so that when the command executes, it doesn't ask for the password.

 ### 2) Backing up all databases using the pg_dumpall utility

 First, open the Command Prompt on Windows or Terminal on Unix-like systems.

 Second, run the `pg_dumpall` command to back up all databases in the local PostgreSQL server into the all_databases.sql file:

 ```
 pg_dumpall -U postgres > D:\backup\all_databases.sql
 ```

 This command will prompt you to enter a password for each database in the PostgreSQL server.

 To suppress the password prompt, you can use the `-w` option:

 ```
 pg_dumpall -U postgres > D:\backup\all_databases.sql
 ```

 However, you need to use a [password file](https://www.postgresqltutorial.com/postgresql-administration/postgresql-password-file-pgpass/) with the following entry:

 ```
 hostname:port:database:username:password
 ```

 For example:

 ```
 localhost:5432:*:postgres:SecurePass1
 ```

 The asterisk (\*) means all databases.

 ### 3) Backing up database objects using the pg_dumpall utility

 Sometimes, you want to backup only database object definitions, not the data.
 This is helpful in the testing phase, in which you do not want to move test data to the live system.

 To back up objects in all databases, including roles, tablespaces, databases, schemas, tables, indexes, triggers, functions, constraints, views, ownerships, and privileges, you use the following command:

 ```
 pg_dumpall --schema-only > d:\backup\schemas.sql
 ```

 If you want to back up role definition only, use the following command:

 ```
 pg_dumpall --roles-only > D:\backup\roles.sql
 ```

-If you want to back up [tablespaces ](https://www.postgresqltutorial.com/postgresql-administration/postgresql-create-tablespace/ "PostgreSQL Tablespaces")definition, use the following command:
+If you want to back up [tablespaces](https://www.postgresqltutorial.com/postgresql-administration/postgresql-create-tablespace/ "PostgreSQL Tablespaces")definition, use the following command:

 ```
 pg_dumpall --tablespaces-only > d:\backup\tablespaces.sql
 ```

 ## Creating backup script on Windows

 The following backup script assumes that you have [a password file](https://www.postgresqltutorial.com/postgresql-administration/postgresql-password-file-pgpass/) setup properly.

 First, open a text editor such a Notepad.

 Second, write a batch script to generate backup file with a date and timestamp:

 ```
 @echo off